jaredhanson/draft-oauth-dyn-reg-rar-00/spec.md

 ## Authorization Request

-In order to obtain authorization for dynamic registration of a client, the client makes an authorization request as described in Section 3.1 of
+In order to obtain authorization for dynamic registration of a client, the client makes an authorization request as defined in Section 3.1 of
 {{!I-D.ietf-oauth-rar}}.
 The `authorization_details` parameter includes a
 client registration authorization object as described in Section 2.